stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 ## Function Composition

-Functions can be combined in several way, the most direct probably being the dot operator:
+Functions can be combined in several ways, the most direct probably being the dot operator:

 ```idris